 - 1 1/2 cups shredded zucchini

-- 1/2 cup mini chocolate chips, plus more for garnish (optional)
+- 1/2 cup chocolate chips, plus more for garnish (I used mini chocolate chips but you can use anything you have on hand)

 - Preheat the oven to 350F.
 Line 10 compartments of a 12-cup muffin tin with papers and set aside.